-The one-sheet is a poster laced with lunar clues, from the empty black void to the swirling, vertigo-esque circles forming the moon itself, with the diminutive, slightly cowed form of Sam Rockwell at its centre.
+The one-sheet is laced with lunar clues, from the empty black void to the swirling, Vertigo-esque circles forming the moon itself, with the diminutive, slightly cowed form of Sam Rockwell at its centre.
 Then there's the actor's name, typed solitary and understated in the top right-hand corner.
 Look closely and you'll see it's replicating, each new copy fading away…

 Andy Thomas, creative director at Huge: "A wonderfully minimal and striking movie poster that beautifully captures the isolation and loneliness one would feel 950,000 miles from home: Sam Rockwell looks pretty bloody miserable!
 It's lovely, simple and very graphic while avoiding the usual moony clichés."

-When briefed to create the poster campaign for Danny Boyle’s Trainspotting, designers Mark Blamire and Rob O’Connor were given a still from the Beatles biopic Backbeat to use as inspiration.
+When briefed to create the poster campaign for Danny Boyle’s original Trainspotting movie, designers Mark Blamire and Rob O’Connor were given a still from the Beatles biopic Backbeat to use as inspiration.
 They hated it almost as much as PolyGram's idea for the poster – a group shot of the film’s characters huddled together.
 Try as they might, they couldn’t get it to work.